xsc/minion/README.md

 ## Command Line Parsing

-The `:command-line` option can contain a vector compatible with [tools.cli](https://github.com/clojure/tools.cli)'s `parse-cli`.
+The `:command-line` option can contain a vector compatible with [tools.cli](https://github.com/clojure/tools.cli)'s `parse-opts`.
 The command line will be parsed according to this specification, enriched by the two switches `--help` (to display the CLI summary) and `--repl-port` (to overwrite or set the port for the embedded nREPL server). `:usage` can be used to prepend a string to the help output.